-In the recently published Forbes Tech Council article, “Just when A Data Scientist Has It All Figured Out, The Rules Change,” I had the opportunity to discuss the evolution of AI and the future prospects for rising data scientists.
+In the recently published Forbes Tech Council article, “Just when A Data Scientist Has It All Figured Out, The Rules Change,” I had the opportunity to discuss the evolution of Artificial Intelligence and the future prospects for rising data scientists.

 In the article, I presented some statistics from The Bureau of Labor Statistics that reinforces the growing need for data scientists.
 According to the research, the number of computer and information research science jobs will increase by over 22% through 2030.
 While this comes as great news for anyone looking for a job in data science, it also sets up a challenge for companies looking to fill much-needed AI expertise.